Maximizing College Financial Aid

-There are three distinct sources of money that people seek — need-based aid, merit scholarships and private scholarships.
-Families cannot identify ahead of time what they are entitled to at each school.
-Typically, they have the students apply and hope for the best.
-We are proactive in projecting the figures so that proper planning can be made, and financial expectations managed.
+There are three distinct sources of money that people seek: need-based aid, merit scholarships and private scholarships.
+Families cannot identify ahead of time how much money they are entitled to or may receive at each school.
+Typically, the students apply and hope for the best.
+We are proactive in projecting the figures so that proper planning can be implemented, and financial expectations can be managed.

 Need-Based Aid:

 Many families can qualify for need-based aid from colleges.
 The key is to identify each family’s Student Aid Index (SAI) and model what this means at each school on a student’s list.
-We help families to see if they can possibly reduce their contribution by calculating the SAI and projecting the need-based aid awards that should be expected.
+We assist families to determine if they can possibly reduce their family’s contribution by calculating the SAI and projecting the need-based aid awards that should be expected.

 Merit Scholarships: